17 New Museums and Exhibits To Check Out in D.C.

 Tudor Place

 Pay a visit to this historic 5.5-acre Georgetown estate to see “Founding Fortunes: The Estate Sale of Martha Washington.”
 The new exhibit looks at the 1802 public sale of the first First Lady’s belongings—and the people who wanted them.
-Most of the items were purchased by Martha Peter, Mrs. Washington’s granddaughter, and have remained at Tudor Place for more than 200 years.
-Several artifacts will be displayed for the first time.
+Martha Peter, Mrs. Washington’s granddaughter, purchased most of the items, which have remained at Tudor Place for more than 200 years.
+Several artifacts are on display for the first time.
 Peter built Tudor Place in 1816; it housed her descendants for 178 years before opening as a museum in 1998.
+While you’re there, be sure to check out the property’s 5 acres of gardens, too.
 1644 31st St., N.W., Washington, D.C.

 Milken Center for Advancing the American Dream